cellml/libcellml/docs/theory/theory_iongates.rst

    :alt: Gate status for a single gate
    :align: center

-   Gate status for one gate
+   Dynamics of opening status for a single gate

 .. _ion_current:
 .. figure:: images/tut5_current.png